 I used to spend every summer on those beaches as a boy, building sandcastles, swimming, boogie-boarding in the surf, camping with my family, taking the boat out on the bays and waterways along the Gulf, and – as children do – thinking nothing of it.
 We lived near the coast, so going to the beach was just what we did.
 It’s what everyone there did.
 I certainly didn’t know then how strong those memories would be now, some four decades later.
 Few of my recollections are specific, mind you; it’s more just fuzzy images and impressions in my mind, accompanied by powerful feelings of nostalgia, happiness, warmth.
 The simpler time of childhood, when viewed backward through the lens of intervening years, is a remarkable thing.

 So on that sunny Sunday morning in Gulf Shores, Alabama, I stopped at a McDonald’s near the beach – of all places – and bought a bacon, egg, and cheese biscuit for breakfast.
 You won’t find such an offering in any Malaysian McDonald’s, of course, but even if you did, it wouldn’t be at all the same.
 Simply put, the biscuits in that part of America are like those nowhere else.
-In the Deep South, biscuits are an art form: light, fluffy, perfectly baked so there’s a hint of golden, buttery crust enveloping the hot, pillowy interior.
-It’s safe to say that the culinary reputation of many a Southern lady has been fortified (or ruined) by the quality of her biscuits.
+In the Deep South, biscuits are an art form, right down to the best brand of flour to use (many swear by nothing but White Lily flour): light, fluffy, perfectly baked so there’s a hint of golden, buttery crust enveloping the hot, pillowy interior.
+It’s probably safe to say that the culinary reputation of many a Southern lady has been fortified (or ruined) by the quality of her biscuits.
 Even the humble fast food joint is held to a high standard when it comes to tender, flaky biscuits.
 So I placed my order at the counter, and when a big, booming older black lady swept over and handed me my breakfast, saying with a jovial smile, “There you go, sweet pea.
 You enjoy that now,” it was all I could do to not break into a stupid grin of delight.
 She called me sweet pea!
 Now this was home.

 When I was driving back to New Orleans to catch my return flight to Denver, I drove through one of the outer rain bands of Hurricane Harvey which was at the time steamrolling its way through the Gulf of Mexico en route to a Texas landfall.
 This happened, as Murphy’s Law would have it, just as I was driving on the highway across the immense 1,600-sq km Lake Pontchartrain.
 The rain was so torrential, and the visibility so poor, I had to slow down to a crawl as I made my way across the lake.
 As quickly as the rain came, however, it dissipated as the band from Harvey swept westward, so by the time I got to the city’s famed French Quarter – where I wanted to explore a bit before my flight – the skies were already clearing.
 The rain didn’t linger, but those sweet memories surely did.